 This is the hardest one, but the most important.
 Sometimes there are underlying issues beneath the gridlocked issue.
-I want you to think about what’s happening behind the argument.
+I want you to think about what’s happening underneath the argument.
 Are there value-based differences?
-You might actually be arguing about basic philosophical concepts like someone’s sense of self, power, freedom, care, what family means, what home means or control.
-Look at your gridlocked issue and ask the question “Why?”
-5 times. *Be sure to get buy-in to do this from both people, so it is exploratory not antagonistic.
+You might actually be arguing about basic philosophical concepts, such as someone’s sense of self, power, freedom, care, what family means, what home means or control.
+Look at your gridlocked issue and ask the question “Why?” five times. *Be sure to get buy-in to do this from both people, so it is exploratory not antagonistic.
 For example:

 - Wife: I am very upset right now.

 - Man: Why?

 - Wife: I need more help around the house.